jaksonlabs/jakson/book/jakson-devdocs/latest/src/carbon-api/construct-carbon-records.md

 For the first two ways, a [record identification type](record-identification.md), and an [record optimization flag](record-optimization.md) must be specified.

 The [record identification type](record-identification.md) determines what kind of primary key is used for the new record.
-For ease of understanding, all records that are created in the following pages will have no primary key at all (controlled by the key type `JAK_CARBON_KEY_NOKEY`).
+For ease of understanding, all records that are created in the following pages will have no primary key at all (controlled by the key type `CARBON_KEY_NOKEY`).
 What this means and how to use alternatives is covered in the [Section about Record Identification](record-identification.md).

 The [record optimization flag](record-optimization.md) controls what to do with reserved memory for nested vector-like structures `<data> <reserved>` and the tail buffer `<reserved>` beyond the carbon record `<carbon-record> <reserved>`.
-For ease of understanding, all records in the following pages will be left unoptimized (controlled by the flag `JAK_CARBON_KEEP`).
+For ease of understanding, all records in the following pages will be left unoptimized (controlled by the flag `CARBON_KEEP`).
 More details on alternatives and when to use these, is described in the [Section about Record Optimization](record-optimization.md)

 The next pages give a tutorial on each construction way.